 Chesapeake is a city full of small, well-established neighborhoods.
 Easy access to all types of outdoor activities, an active music scene, and lots of cultural events are what give it a very welcoming feel.
 Where else could you find a bakery that has an attached petting zoo?
 At Bergey's Breadbasket, you can enjoy some strawberry pie and spend some time playing with a baby goat!
 Golfers will also feel right at home in Chesapeake, with its selection of golf courses and communities.

 Getting Around Chesapeake

 While the City of Chesapeake is not located on the Chesapeake Bay, you are not too far away to enjoy it.
-It's just about 30 minutes from Chesapeake to the Virginia Beach oceanfront and the Chesapeake Bay, 90 minutes to the Outer Banks of North Carolina and about 45 minutes to Williamsburg.
+It's just about 30 minutes from Chesapeake to the Virginia Beach oceanfront and the Chesapeake Bay, about 90 minutes to the Outer Banks of North Carolina, and about 45 minutes to Williamsburg.